 Although affiliated to Durham Students’ Union (DSU), Palatinate retains full editorial independence.
 It offers fair, unbiased and unrivaled coverage of Durham and national student news.

-In January 2010, under the co-editorship of Liza Miller and Vincent McAviney, arts and features supplement Indigo was relaunched alongside a new sports supplement called The Locker Room.
+In January 2010, under the co-editorship of Liza Miller and Vincent McAviney, arts and features supplement Indigo was relaunched.

 Indigo offers comprehensive coverage of cultural events in Durham, with sections including Fashion, Visual Arts, Books and Music.

 In November 2010, Palatinate TV was launched, offering students the chance to gain experience of broadcast production.
-The station has covered events in Durham including the tuition fee protests of December 2010 and the launch of the ‘Harry Potter’ module.
+The station recently produced an immensely popular interview with notable former Palatinate editor Jeremy Vine.
 It also produces films on student life, including an acclaimed feature on local nightclub Klute.

 Complaints, corrections and retractions